FAU-CDI/wisski-distillery/README.md

 __3. Create a GraphDB repository and user__

-Next, we create a dedidcated GraphDB repository for the WissKI instance.
+Next, we create a dedicated GraphDB repository for the WissKI instance.
 We also create a new GraphDB user with access to this repository.

 __4. Provision the instance inside the container__